Kanal Kannan: Cases

 Kannan has filed a case against his wife in April 2012 in a city family court to bring his wife Hemavathi who was living in separation from him due to some differences, back to his family.

-Kannan's neighbour filed a complaint against Kannan in the Chennai police department on October 2007 accusing him of shooting dead one of the stray dogs she feeds with a gun.
+Kannan's neighbour filed a complaint against Kannan in the Chennai police department in October 2007 accusing him of shooting dead one of the stray dogs she feeds with a gun.
 The complainant also filed a complaint against Kannan at the Chennai Police Commissioner Office.
 She later told the Journalists that Kannan who was enraged of her complaint, entered her house and beat up her brother and also said that her life is in danger and the police are trying to cover up the incident.
 Kannan denied the allegations and claimed that he was not in Chennai when the incident took place.

 Arrest

 On June 18, 2023, Kanal Kannan shared a misleading video in social media of Brazilian actor playing the role of a Christian priest and dancing with a woman, and included a caption urging converted Hindus to repent for the state of "foreign religious culture".
 Kannan was detained for disrespecting religious sentiments and was sent to judicial custody and an FIR for insulting religious sentiments has been filed under various sections of the Indian Penal Code.